 Potential Impact Source Pathway to European site(s) Potential for Effect(s) on Receptors European Sites within Zol Construction Phase Disturbance due to increased noise, artificial lighting and/ or the increased presence of personnel, plant, and machinery during construction.
 All European sites are more than 5km from the Proposed None.
 The Proposed Development will take place immediately adjacent to an existing industrial facility.
 Any additional construction-based noise, artificial lighting and/ or the presence of personnel, plant and machinery during the construction phase are unlikely to significantly exceed baseline conditions if experienced within European sites.
 With all European sites more than 5km away, there will be no noise or visual disturbance at this distance.
 There is no suitable habitat for mobile species of identified European sites within the Site, however, any SCI species occurring closer to the facility, outside of the boundary of the SPA, would do so under existing disturbance conditions and would necessarily be habituated to levels of anthropogenic activity.
 Given that the Proposed Development will not result in any significant change to the existing conditions, as set out above, there can be no expectation of disturbance being caused.
 Airborne pollution of QI or SCI habitats/ species, or habitats supporting QI/ SCI.
 None.
+All European sites are more than 5km from the Proposed Development Site.
+None.
 The Institute of Air Quality Management (IAQM) state that it is commonly accepted that the greatest impacts from dust will be within 100m of a source, but that intermediate particles may disperse up to 400m.
 Smaller particles have the potential to disperse beyond 400m but with minimal significance due to dispersion.
 The IAQM therefore advises that assessment of the impacts of dust on ecological features is only likely to be required up to 400m from a source (IAQM, 2016).
 Dust and/ or other emissions generated during the construction phase will be minimal, even without mitigation, and will be widely dispersed before reaching any European site.
-The Cloonprask / Barnacullia Stream is located approximately 13m north-east of the Site , the Mill Stream is located approximately 250m to the north of the Site, and the Lisduff Stream is located approximately 510m south of the Site.
-These streams converge with the Kilcrow River, which then outflows into Water within the Site is held in a closed system.
-Beyond that there is no requirement to work within or in proximity to the streams, and therefore negligible risk exists of runoff entering the streams.
+Waterborne pollution of QI or SCI habitats/ species, or habitats supporting QI/ SCI. stream is located approximately 510m south of the Site, and the Lisduff Water within the Site is held in a closed system.
+Beyond that there is no requirement to work within or in proximity to the streams, and None.